lover0sie/ProjectManagementApp/README.md

 # ProjectManagementApp

 This is a simple Project Management App built with PyQt5 for my Python Programming Assignment.
-The aim of the app is to serve as the native application.
+The app aims to serve as a native application.
 I have used Spyder as IDE and mySQL as the database.

+> [!IMPORTANT]
+>In order to run the program successfully:
+>1) Open the "main2.py" in any Python IDE
+>2) Make sure that you add the folder to path and retrieve the ".ui" files
+>3) Make sure that you have installed mySQL in your computer

+> [!NOTE]
+>The pictures might not be uploaded due to the different paths of the pictures in the ".ui" files.
+Make sure you download the pictures with ".png" and ".ico" files and open Qt Designer to insert the image.
+These images are from Canva and desktop icon websites.
+These images does not interfere with the functionality of the program.
+You can insert your own images.

+## Construction of the App

 The Project Management App consists of:

 1) Welcome page
    ![](https://i.imgur.com/JTsAWIF.png)

 2) Log in page